Manchester-India relationship continues to gather momentum

 Our university’s strong relationship with India has taken another step forward, with two high level delegations on campus in January.

-The High Commissioner of India to the United Kingdom, Mr. Vikram Doraswami, and the Consul General of India, Birmingham, Dr. Shashank Vikram, visited the National Graphene Institute (NGI) - arranged through the University’s participation in the Manchester India Partnership.
+The High Commissioner of India to the United Kingdom, Mr. Vikram Doraiswami, and the Consul General of India, Birmingham, Dr. Shashank Vikram, visited the National Graphene Institute (NGI) - arranged through the University’s participation in the Manchester India Partnership.

 This showcased Manchester’s research strengths in 2D materials and was an opportunity to highlight deepening relationships with Indian institutions including the Indian Institute of Science, and the National Centre for Biological Sciences (NCBS) both located in Bangalore.

 In a separate visit, the NGI, in collaboration with UK Science and Innovation Network, hosted the Secretary to the Government of India, Department for Science and Technology (DST), Dr. Srivari Chandrasekhar and a team of senior advisers.